handsontable/handsontable/docs/content/guides/getting-started/introduction/introduction.md

 ## What can I use Handsontable for?

-Think of Handsontable as an extensible framework that lets you quickly build tabular, data-oriented user interfaces.
-Handsontable helps developers solve real-life problems.
+Think of Handsontable as an extensible framework that empowers you to quickly build tabular, data-oriented user interfaces tailored to your specific needs.
+With Handsontable, developers can efficiently tackle real-life problems by leveraging its flexibility and customization options.

+Examples include:

-- In an internal financial application, an editable, Handsontable-based grid simplifies importing hand-picked data from Excel and Google Sheets.
+- In an internal financial application, an editable Handsontable-based grid simplifies importing hand-picked data from Excel and Google Sheets.
 - In a construction company's software, an interactive data table built with Handsontable helps users modify codes and standards tables.
 - At a hospital, Handsontable helps track and manage supplies.
-- A mobile game company uses Handsontable to streamline certain aspects of the development.
+- A mobile game company uses Handsontable to streamline certain aspects of development.
-- In project management software, Handsontable allows managers to collect weekly feedback from the team and customers.
+- In project management software, Handsontable allows for managers to collect weekly feedback from the team and customers.

 Discover more about how Handsontable is used in different industries by visiting our [Successful Customers](https://handsontable.com/customers/) page.